cesarguerrero1/restaurant-api/README.md

 # Database Design
 ![](./readme-assets/simple-tables.png)

-The above ER Diagrams were made using the Mermaid Diagramming Tool (https://mermaid.js.org/)

-## Business Logic
-The requirements around pricing for certain food combinations is handled within the DAO as opposed to built into the database.
-For instance in the database you will find that the *Sides Table* has costs associated with all of the various sides, but a number of food orders get these sides for free.
-In those cases the business logic handles any cost calculations.

-## Simple Tables
+### Simple Tables
 While the simple tables picture denotes multiple tables, you will find that in the actual database there are only tables for Appetizers and Entrees.
 This was purely done for the sake of speeding up development.
 The (2) tables are more than enough for use in development and testing.

-## Complex Tables
+### Complex Tables

+### Business Logic
+There are number of requirements that are handled via business logic as opposed to handled via database design.
+For instance, the requirements around pricing for certain food combinations is handled within the DAO as opposed to built into the database.
+Additionally, PK issues and attempts to alter the database incorrectly are also handled via the DAO.

 # Testing